codebyshennan/tamkeen-data/docs/1-frontend/javascript-1/functions.md

 {% include youtube.html id="VUcdDK1hSoE" %}

-We can now start to group the code we're working with into "functions" and use functions to write more realistic, complex programs.
+We can group the code we're working with into "functions" and use functions to write more realistic, complex programs.
 Let's explore how functions work.

 ## What Functions Are